ArmandPhilippot/cretadoc/packages/api/README.md

 #### Pages

 It allows you to retrieve **markdown** files without hierarchy.
 Typically, you can use the directory to provide contents for your homepage or a legal notice page.
-To use it, you need to pass **an absolute path to a directory**.
+To use it, you need to pass **an absolute path to a directory** and a base url.
+If your router is configured to serve the pages at `/` then you should use this value as baseUrl.

 #### Doc

 Unlike pages, you can organize your documentation hierarchically.
 You can provide an **absolute path to a directory** containing many subdirectories which themselves contain many subdirectories and **markdown** files.
+You also need to define the base url: if your router is configured to serve the documentation at `/doc` then you should use this value as baseUrl.

 ### Endpoint